microchip-pic-avr-examples/atmega4809-adc-basics-mplab/README.md

 2. Connect the ATmega4809 Xplained Pro to your computer with a micro usb cable.
 3. Make sure the kit is selected as the tool to be programmed under project settings
 4. Press the make and program button to program the device.
-5. Open data visualizer under to interact with the virtual comport on the devkit
+4. Open your favorite terminal application or Data visualizer and open the serial port associated with the Xplained Pro.

 As mentioned in the appnote [AN2573](#Related-Documentation) you can change the voltage level of the adc input port and the approximated value will be shown over UART through data visualizer.